 The draft, titled “Fish: what pregnant women and parents should know”, will, when finalized, replace the former advice, issued in 2004.
 The key message of the draft, which can be found at the FDA page is as follows, “Eat 8 to 12 ounces of a variety of fish each week from choices that are lower in mercury.
 The nutritional value of fish is important during growth and development before birth, in early infancy for breastfed infants, and in childhood.”

 Keep in mind, at this point this information is all in draft form, and the FDA will be seeking public consultation before their final advice.
 As it stands, the current advice is that “women who are pregnant or breastfeeding consume at least 8 and up to 12 ounces of a variety of seafood per week, from choices lower in methyl mercury.”
 For seafood lovers, that’s great news.
 For sushi lovers, the rule remains the same: if you are in an at risk group, avoid raw fish.
-If you would like more information on health risks of seafood, you can check out the draft updated advice at their webpage or, for more sushi related information, our guide to the potential health risks of sushi at our ‘Sushi and Health’ page.
+If you would like more information on potential risks of seafood, you can check out the draft updated advice at their webpage.